-Therefore, if a Customer (i) falls under the EMIR Classification AND (ii) enters or wishes to execute OTC derivative contracts, (including FX Forwards and Contracts for Difference (CFDs)), other than any transaction reporting obligations referred in the MiFID Information Package may have to comply with additional specialized reporting requirements which if required will be advised by the Bank.
+Therefore, if a Customer (i) falls under the EMIR Classification AND (ii) enters or wishes to execute OTC derivative contracts, (including FX Forwards and Contracts for Difference (CFDs)), other than any transaction reporting obligations referred in this document may have to comply with additional specialized reporting requirements which if required will be advised by the Bank.
 For further information on EMIR application by the Bank, please contact the Bank's Treasury Department.